 Coupes, Hatchbacks, Plug-ins, Sedans, and Subcompacts

-- 2018 Honda Accord – Standard on all models
+- Accord – Standard on all trim levels.

-- 2018 Honda Civic Coupe – Standard on Touring
+- Civic Coupe – Standard on all trim levels.

-- 2018 Civic Hatchback – Standard on Sport Touring
+- Civic Hatchback – Standard on all trim levels.

-- 2018 Civic Sedan – Standard on Touring
+- Civic Sedan – Standard on all trim levels.

 Crossovers, Pickups, SUVs, and Vans

-- 2018 Pilot – Standard on Touring and Elite
+- Pilot – Standard on all trim levels.

-- 2018 Ridgeline – Standard on RTL-E and Black Edition
+- Ridgeline – Standard on RTL-E and Black Edition trims.

-To learn more about Honda Sensing® vs. Toyota Safety Sense™, or more about Honda Sensing® features like the Collision Mitigation Braking System™, schedule a test drive of a Honda Sensing®-equipped vehicle, contact Honda of Escondido today!
+To learn more about Honda Sensing® vs. Toyota Safety Sense™, schedule a test drive of a Honda Sensing®-equipped vehicle.
+Contact Honda of Escondido to start a new adventure today!